LogoLogo

 Connect your preferred Infrastructure as Code (IaC) source to automatically sync configurations from Sedai.

-Learn more about how Sedai works with CI/CD workflows and utilizes resource to IaC file mapping to ensure resource configurations remain in sync.
+Learn more about how Sedai works with and utilizes to ensure resource configurations remain in sync.

 Sedai's IaC synchronization feature bridges the gap between your desired infrastructure state (defined in IaC files) and the actual running infrastructure.
 The first step in this process is to integrate your existing IaC source code repository with Sedai.
 Sedai currently supports integration with Github, Gitlab and Bitbucket.